-Teams at UC Davis lead Feed the Future Innovation Labs focused not only on horticulture, but also on agricultural economics (including insurance, assets and market access), poultry resistance to Newcastle disease, chickpea breeding and millet breeding.
+Teams at UC Davis lead Feed the Future Innovation Labs focused not only on horticulture, but also on agricultural economics (including insurance, assets and market access), poultry resistance to Newcastle disease and chickpea breeding.
 Visit each program's website for more information about their research, impact and partnerships:

 See a list of all 24 Innovation Labs on the Feed the Future website.